Mexico former top cop in NY plea talks over drug bribe case

 García Luna, 51, was indicted in New York on three counts of cocaine trafficking conspiracy and a false statements charge.
 He pleaded not guilty on Friday.

 Kuo ordered him detained after Assistant U.S. Attorney Erin Reid argued he would pose an “unacceptable risk of flight” if released.
 Garcia Luna’s lawyer, Cesar de Castro, said he would ask the court at a later date for his client to be granted bail.
-A message seeking comment was sent to de Castro.
+De Castro declined to comment on the plea negotiations in an email to The Associated Press.

 The former security chief was viewed as the point man for Mexico’s drug war under then-President Felipe Calderón, who governed from 2006 to 2012.
 U.S. prosecutors alleged in a court filing this month that García Luna had accepted “tens of millions of dollars” in bribes — often briefcases full of cash — to protect the cartel.